Top Menu

 LESS IS MORE!

 Regarding the amount of paint loaded on the roller, less is more.
-You need to load the high-density roller with paint, BUT... you need to get rid of excess paint.
+You need to load the high-density roller with paint, BUT you need to remove excess paint.

-I rolled the excess paint on an empty paper plate, then gave it a few passes on paper towels before bringing it onto the stencil.
+I rolled the excess paint onto an empty paper plate, then gave it a few passes with paper towels before applying it to the stencil.

 high-density stencil roller with paint